juesga1987/World_GDP_Project/README.md

         gdp[str(columna)][ind] = round(gdp[str(columna)][ind],2)
 ```

-11. In order to have a 'KPI' we use CAGR to calculate the average annual return per country between 1960 and 2021 and add the calculation into a new column named 'cagr'.
+11. In order to have a 'KPI' we use CAGR growth formula to calculate the average annual return per country between 1960 and 2021 and add the output into a new column named 'cagr'.

 ```python
 lista = []